joshbeckman/andjosh.github.io/about.md

 [Alleyooop](http://alleyooop.info) is your simple Dribbble newsletter service.
 Get the hook-up.

+[Sounds](https://github.com/andjosh/sounds) allows you to listen to data (e.g. site traffic) instead of watching it.
+Ambient, passive data analysis: [Listen to this site](http://sounds.andjosh.com?id=andjosh).

 [Aislin](http://www.aislin.co) is the best little image analysis API out there.
 Free to use (up to a point).

 [Naked WordPress](http://naked-wordpress.bckmn.com) is the well-documented solution for designers who don't know WordPress.
 A very useful base - like homemade chicken stock.